-The authors thank the Board of Directors for the International Research Foundation for RSD/CRPS for their support and guidance throughout the conduct of the research.
-They also thank Bethany Martin, MS; Tiffany Hanson, BS; and Joanne Tejero, BS (The International Research Foundation for RSD/CRPS, Tampa, FL) for their contributions during the research.
+The authors would like to thank the Board of Directors for the International Research Foundation for RSD/CRPS for their support and guidance throughout the conduct of the research.
+The authors would also like to thank Ms. Bethany Martin, Tiffany Hanson, and Joanne Tejero for their contributions during the research.
+This study was funded by the International Research Foundation for RSD/CRPS headquartered in Tampa, Florida, USA.
+The International Research Foundation for RSD/CRPS operates a nonprofit licensed surgery center regulated by the U.S. Department of Treasury with the status of a public charity: IRC 170(b) (1) (A) (vi).
+The authors have no conflict of interest to declare.